tlevine/www.thomaslevine.com/content/!/data-science/index.md

 ---
 title: I reluctantly define data science
 ---

+## Why I resisted defining data science
-I've been resisting using and defining the term "data science", but I'm starting to give in.
-People define "data science" such that they are doing it, so its meaning is never that clear.
-But maybe all fields are like this.
+I've been resisting using and defining the term "data science".
+Such words make me cringe for two main reasons.

+1. I don't like words in general, especially nouns; they are too simplifying, so you need a lot of them to convey much meaning.
+2. People want to be doing sexy things like data science, so everyone says he's a data scientist, and this makes the word more meaningless.

+These problems aren't at all specific to data science; it's the same with any sexy field.

+## Why I define it now
+Recently, many people have suggested that I teach data science.
+That sounded fun, but teaching data science involves defining it somewhat, so now I give in and define it.

-Either way, there is some newly useful approach to quantitative research, and I'm going to call that "data science".
+People are still going to use data science to mean whatever they want, but there is a newly useful approach to quantitative research that comes up in a lot of settings, and I'm going to call that "data science".

 ## The mindset
 I see data science as a mindset.
 (By the way, I also see ergonomics as a mindset.)